makrai/notes/arkhipov19-slavic-tune-multiling-bert-acl.md

 ## 4.2 Preand Post-processing

 * sentence tokenizer
-  * NLTK (Loper and Bird, 2002) ... for Bulgarian, Polish, and Czech.
-Due to
+  * NLTK (Loper and Bird, 2002) for Bulgarian, Polish, and Czech
   * absence of Bulgarian sentence tokenizer we apply the English NLTK one
-  * Russian language we use DeepMIPT sentence tokenizer 3 .
+  * Russian language we use DeepMIPT sentence tokenizer.
 We replace all UTF